mhhollomon/codevamping-blog/content/article/getting-started-with-google-cloud-functions/index.md

 ### Storing Addresses

-We will also need to store the "to" and "From" addresses for the call to the mail API.
+We will also need to store the "To" and "From" addresses for the call to the mail API.
 But these will fit nicely into the `subnsend.json` file that we already have.